jiankuang/IBM/IGC.md

 * Collections can be shared through Visilibity.
 * Shared Users can edit collection, even add themselves as Owners. **Not sure this is a good design!!!**
 * Collection modification doesn't go through Workflow.
 (Workflow only works on Business Glossary)

+# Administration
+## Setup
+### Language Setting
+Specify the language for the user interface and for catalog content.